 The following picture shows the result of the code.

 In this article, we can see different methods of splitting cells in excel.
 Among all of them, using the Text to Column feature is the best option as you can eliminate different characters and you can also have a preview of the splitting.
-Flash Fill can also be used but some error may occur while performing this feature.
+Flash Fill can also be used but some errors may occur while performing this feature.

 Hope this article may help you.
-Leave a comment below and let me know if you know any other approach of splitting cells in excel.
+Leave a comment below and let me know if you know of any other approach of splitting cells in excel.

 - How to Split a Cell into Two Rows in Excel (3 ways)

 - How to Make Two Lines in One Cell in Excel (4 Methods)

 - Excel VBA: Split String into Rows (6 Ideal Examples)